Special Hazard Fire Suppression Systems

-Clean Agents are particularly useful for hazards where:
+Clean Agents are preferable to CO2 for hazards where:

 • An electrically non-conductive agent is required

 • Cleanup of other agents presents a problem

 • Hazard obstructions require the use of a gaseous agent

 • The hazard is normally occupied and requires a non-toxic agent

 Types of Hazards

 • Computer server rooms